marcpickett1/marcpickett1.github.io/meaning.md

 ***

 Although our rabbits are really just processes, interactions of molecules, it's useful to create abstractions to describe these processes.
+This is what we'll do below.

 ***